SixSq/nuvla-io.github.com/nuvla-io-pricing.md

 product-name: Nuvla.io
 title: Enable your edge with our management platform as a service
 header: Simple Subscription Pricing
 subheader: The Nuvla.io pricing is simple and predictable.
-Start your a 14-day free trial now.
+Start your 14-day free trial now.
 summary:  Deploy AI and any app at the edge and in the cloud, at scale.
 banner-icon: fad fa-shopping-cart
 permalink: /pricing